-Wave Horizon 2 Review // by Chris White February 14, 2018 – Posted in: Ambassadors, Expert Advice, Products, Blogs
+Wave Horizon 2 Review // by Chris White February 14, 2018 – Posted in: Latest News, Expert Advice, Products, Blogs

 As a runner and Mizuno wearer I need a bit of support with my shoes as I do pronate a bit.
 The Wave Catalyst, Wave Inspire and Wave Horizon are all in that range, with the Wave Horizon being the most cushioned of them.
 I have enjoyed swapping shoes and changing things up through the range throughout this year of marathon running.
 When I heard that Mizuno were releasing a Horizon 2, I was intrigued to see what it had in store for me.
 Throughout 2017, I had run marathon distance events in the Wave Daichi, Wave Horizon, Wave Inspire and Wave Catalyst shoes – using each one for specific reasons, depending on how I felt in the lead up to the race and the needs of the race itself.